 Can you outline the different ways climate solutions use a gender lens framework?

 Many sectors look different depending on the region.
-We hold two different funds, one in Latin America, one in Africa.
+We are reviewing two different funds, one in Latin America, one in Africa.
 The one in Latin America is focused on nature and biodiversity solutions, and has an indigenous community lens and works from the ground up.
 Similarly, the one in Africa is a more emerging middle income and is trying to support the next generation of energy transition, green productivity, mobility and logistics.

 For example, energy tends to be more of a male dominated sector.
 So there, there might need to be more post investment support around getting more women into leadership, mentorship programs.